 Roberts and Robinson say one way to prevent the chafe is by giving your skin an extra layer of protection with help from a barrier cream.
-As Robinson explains, "Using a barrier cream or gel in specific areas prone to irritation can also help so that the skin glides over top versus rubbing."
 As far as specific ingredients to help form a protective barrier on the skin, Robinson suggests waxes, lanolin, zinc oxide, and petrolatum, and Roberts also adds dimethicone to that list.
-This cult-favorite and dermatologist-favorite ointment (it's a top pick from both Chiu and Robinson), relies on the emollient ingredient petrolatum to do the trick.
+Aquaphor is a cult-favorite and dermatologist-favorite ointment (it's a top pick from both Chiu and Robinson), that relies on the emollient ingredient petrolatum to do the trick.

 Although creating a barrier on your skin can be great for avoiding chafe, it can be problematic for those who have acne.
 "If you have acne, the barrier cream isn’t great because you don’t want your follicles covered," Roberts explains.
 The fix, Roberts says, is to use the barrier cream when you have to wear your mask, but when you get home, cleanse your face and apply nothing at night.
 "The hair follicle has an exfoliation cycle, so when you put a barrier cream on, you’re stopping the exfoliation cycle, the natural cycle of how we remove the dirt and sebum from our skin.
 When you clean everything off your skin, and you can give it 10 to 12 hours, it has its chance to do what it does, which is self-exfoliation."

-Additionally, Robinson says if someone has a flare-up on acne-prone skin, treat it with a non-comedogenic barrier cream, like this ointment from Vanicream that contains wax and dimethicone.
+Additionally, Robinson says if someone has a flare-up on acne-prone skin, to treat it with a non-comedogenic barrier cream, like Vanicream that contains wax and dimethicone.